 1. Registration with College & Association of Registered Nurses of Alberta (CARNA)

 Clinical placements: All students doing clinical placements must be registered in the Province in which they are doing placements.
 For most students this will mean Alberta (CARNA) but some may be placed in other Provinces and it is mandatory that MN students are registered in the Province in which their clinical placement occurs.
 Students are responsible for ensuring that they meet the registration requirements of any Province in which they are placed.
-Proof of registration must be submitted with application documents and on an annual basis.
+Proof of registration must be submitted to the graduate office prior to starting clinical courses which involve placements and on an annual basis.

 Research data collection: Any student research that involves contact with patients will require the student to be registered with CARNA.
 Students are responsible for being registered.
 This rule applies equally to MN and PhD students.